 During the French Open, NBCU broadcasted a shoppable TV ad of Lacoste.

 During a game of Novak Djokovic playing, a QR Code ad popped up with him wearing Lacoste apparel as in the actual game.
 When viewers scanned the QR Code, it redirected them to the Lacoste eCommerce website where they could buy their desired product.

 They used a shoppable QR Code in one of their episodes.
 Rick, one of the main protagonists, wore a funnel hat with a QR Code pasted on it.

 The QR Code takes viewers to a Rick and Morty website, where they can buy the same funnel which Rick wore with a QR Code on it.
 The marketing strategy was part of the show’s Easter Eggs and a surprise element for viewers.

-Dynamic shoppable QR Codes can be a great resource if brands want to be innovative and change according to viewer preferences.
+Dynamic QR Code commercials can be a great resource if brands want to be innovative and change according to viewer preferences.

 A study showed that Television remains the most effective form of advertising compared to Facebook and YouTube.
 In an average second, TV commanded more attention with twice the active viewing of YouTube and 15 times that of Facebook.

-Shoppable QR Codes have the ability to drive impulse purchases and drive more sales on e-commerce platforms.
+QR Codes on TV have the ability to drive impulse purchases and drive more sales on eCommerce platforms.